citizenkraft/cortex-back-end-developer-challenge-1/README.md

 npm test to run unit tests.

 # What I would improve
-1. Waaay too many magic strings.
-This is my first express project, and in the time I allotted I couldn't quite nail down the POST body conversion to enumerations that I would like to.
+1. Wire up enums correctly.
+This is my first express project, and in the timebox I allotted I couldn't quite nail down the POST body conversion to enumerations that I would like to.
 I come from a .net background, so that bothers me a lot.
 I am a big fan of strongly typed everythings.

 2. Logging.
 Both for debugging and as a combat history log, but alas, there are so many hours in the day.